 When to fly?

-February is an ideal month to visit Las Palmas as this is when the famous Carnival de Gran Canaria takes place.
+February is an ideal month to take a flight to Las Palmas as this is when the famous Carnival de Gran Canaria takes place.
 A cavalcade of colour, song and dance, this is one of the largest and most famous annual festivities in the whole of Spain, attracting thousands of visitors each year.
 There is a whole host of events, acts and performances which are perfect for the whole family.

-During the low season months of January, March and November, flights to Las Palmas tend to be cheaper.
+During the low season months of January, March and November, months you tend to find cheap flights to Las Palmas.
 Temperatures during this period are still pleasantly warm but the chance of rainfall increases, particularly in November.

 To get a true sense of the culture and customs, book your flights to Las Palmas during mid-June when the Foundation Celebrations take place.
 The foundation of the city is remembered through a programme of art performances, concerts, activities for children and a number of other events, lasting around 10 days.
 A highlight and true tradition is the nocturnal swim (or paddle) on the night of the 23rd of June, which is La noche de San Juan.